 Introduction: Understanding TypeScript and Its Challenges

 TypeScript enhances JavaScript by adding stricter typing rules.
 While JavaScript’s flexibility enables rapid development, it can also lead to runtime errors such as “undefined is not a function” or type mismatches.
 TypeScript aims to catch these errors during development.
-However, TypeScript introduces its own challenges, particularly with type assertions.

 Easy Introduction to TypeScript’s as